Air Quality Management

 Emissions are managed through continuous monitoring and external testing.
 An internal response and handling mechanism has also been established.

-Continue to reduce the emission of Volatile Organic Compounds (VOCs)2018 accomplishments
+Continue to reduce the emission of Volatile Organic Compounds (VOCs)

 Adoption of high-efficiency VOCs removal equipment